mpm2022/DSC180A-Methodology-5/index.md

 ---

 # Introduction
-Hi, I am Mariana Paco Mendivil, and this is my MA5 assignment.
+Hi, I am Mariana Paco Mendivil, and this is my MA5 submission.
 Feel free to reach out at mpacomendivil@ucsd.edu for any questions.
 I am enrolled in Section A09 of DSC180A, and I am doing research under the mentoring of Jelena Bradic & Biwei Huang.

 # Quarter 2 Project Proposal Q&A